torquebox/torquebox.org/drafts/transactions.md

 often complicated ways involving XML and occasional jar file manipulation.
 These datasources are then bound to a logical name in a JNDI naming service, to which your application refers at runtime.
-The [ar-jdbc] adapter supports putting that JNDI name in your Rails `database.yml` config file.
+The [ar-jdbc] adapter indeed supports putting that JNDI name in your Rails `database.yml` config file.

 But that's gross.